-The global biopharmaceutical manufacturing market reached a volume of US$ 5.4 Million Liters in 2018, growing at a CAGR of 11.6% during 2011-2018.
+The global biopharmaceutical manufacturing market reached a volume of 6 Million Liters in 2019.
 The manufacturing of biopharmaceuticals (biopharma) is characterized by a highly complex research and development (R&D) setting, which includes the use of technologies that are harnessed by new scientific advances.
 The production process of biopharmaceuticals supports a wide range of production-related, highly specialized jobs.
 Some of these employments include packaging and filling machine operators and tenders, blending and mixing machine setters, and testers, inspectors, samplers, sorters, and chemical equipment operators.
 Different methods can be deployed for the production of biopharmaceuticals, which include continuous and follow-on manufacturing systems.
 In the continuous system, raw materials are fed continuously from one end into the process and the finished product is extracted from the other end.
 On the other hand, the follow-on product development mostly includes the adoption of both current and legacy bioprocessing technologies to obtain a cost-effective procedure to make drugs.

 With the emergence of the industrial revolution 4.0, biopharma manufacturers have been increasingly using a digitized paradigm that involves machines to collect, process and produce data, then communicate it with other machines through the Industrial Internet of Things (IIoT).
 These next-generation technologies have helped industry players to increase process understanding with the provision of more data with advanced modeling techniques and analytics.
 Besides this, expansion in the biopharma industry has led to the emerging trend of outsourcing due to high costs, and lack of expertise in in-house manufacturing.
 As a result, contract manufacturing organizations (CMOs) are investing heavily to expand their existing capabilities and capacities.
 Most of these firms are based across developed regions.
 However, the advent of advanced manufacturing methods and technologies in emerging economies, like India and China, has led to a significant shift in the market.
 Also, the industry currently accounts for a sophisticated, specialized and highly regulated field with outsized economic contributions across the globe.
-Looking forward, IMARC Group expects the market to grow at a CAGR of 10.4% during 2019-2024, reaching a volume of 9.9 Million Liters by 2024.
+Looking forward, IMARC Group expects the global biopharmaceutical manufacturing market exhibit moderate growth during the next five years.

 Breakup by Cell Culture: